-Healthy strawberry muffins will take you back to childhood!
+These healthy strawberry muffins will take you back to your childhood!
 I have nothing but fond memories of those strawberry box cake mixes that we ate at kid birthday parties.
-This recipe has no refined sugars and lots of real strawberries.
+Remember funfetti frosting??
+That was my favorite combination.

-It has also been tested on kids of all ages and they always love it, so add it to your list of kid-friendly recipes!
+This recipe has also been tested on kids of all ages (and all eating habits) and it is a winner!
+So add it to the list of kid friendly recipes!

 But this week I found an old bin in the back of the fridge and I had to put them to good use!
+Usually, I would just put them in the freezer for smoothies, but I was in the mood to bake!
 These clean eating strawberry muffins were exactly what we needed.

 Health Benefits of Strawberries